-Installing the Hard-Drive Bracket (Mini Tower Chassis)
+Installing the Hard-Drive Bracket in the Chassis

-- 9 Connect the interface cable for the drive.
-See "Attaching Hard-Drive Cables (Mini Tower Chassis)." - NOTICE: To avoid possible damage, you must match the colored strip on the interface cable with pin 1 on both the drive and system board connectors.
+9. Connect the interface cable for the drive (see "Attaching Hard Drive Cables in the Chassis").

+SNOTICE: To avoid possible damage, you must match the colored strip on the interface cable with pin 1 on both the drive and system board connectors.

-- If you are installing an EIDE device, ensure that the IDE interface cable is properly connected to the EIDE connector on the system board.
-For more information, see "EIDE Device Installation Guidelines." - If you are installing a SCSI device, ensure that the SCSI interface cable is properly connected to the interface connector on the SCSI controller board.
-For more information, see "SCSI Device Installation Guidelines." - 10 Connect a DC power cable to the power input connector on the back of the drive (see the following figure).
+- a.
+If you are installing an EIDE device, ensure that the IDE interface cable is properly connected to the EIDE connector on the system board.
+For more information, see "EIDE Device Installation Guidelines." - b.
+If you are installing a SCSI device, ensure that the SCSI interface cable is properly connected to the interface connector on the SCSI controller board.
+For more information, see "SCSI Device Installation Guidelines."

+10. Connect a DC power cable to the power input connector on the back of the drive (see the following figure).

-Attaching Hard-Drive Cables (Mini Tower Chassis)
+Attaching Hard Drive Cables in the Chassis

-- 11 Ensure that all cables are firmly connected.
-Fold cables out of the way to provide airflow for the fan and cooling vents. - 12 Ensure that the control panel cable is firmly connected to the system board.
+- 11. Ensure that all cables are firmly connected.
+Fold cables out of the way to provide airflow for the fan and cooling vents. - 12.
+Ensure that the control panel cable is firmly connected to the system board.